Skip to content

 After you request leaderboard entries, you should receive a leaderboard_scores_downloaded callback which will trigger our _on_leaderboard_scores_downloaded() function.
 That function should look similar to this:

-func _on_leaderboard_scores_downloaded(message: string, this_leaderboard_handle: int, result: Array) -> void:
+func _on_leaderboard_scores_downloaded(message: String, this_leaderboard_handle: int, result: Array) -> void:

 print("Scores downloaded message: %s" % message)